ValveSoftware/steamlink-sdk/external/xow/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/xow.svg)](https://repology.org/project/xow/versions)

+- [RPM packaging instructions](https://gitlab.com/yajoman/xow-rpm) (for distributions like Fedora)

 ### Third-party hardware

 - EmuELEC (starting with [version 3.3](https://github.com/EmuELEC/EmuELEC/releases/tag/v3.3))
 - GamerOS (starting with [version 13](https://github.com/gamer-os/gamer-os/releases/tag/13))
 - Steam Link (starting with [build 747](https://steamcommunity.com/app/353380/discussions/0/1735510154204276395))

-Feel free to create prebuilt releases of xow for any Linux distribution or hardware you like.
+Feel free to package xow for any Linux distribution or hardware you like, as long as you do not publish any prebuilt executables.
+The build process embeds a copy of Microsoft's proprietary firmware into the binary, prohibiting any type of distribution.
 Any issues regarding the packaging should be reported to the respective maintainers.

 ## Installation